gvwilson/sensibleadventures/gleam/gleam.md

 pulled from a bottle.
 A single drop of light flashed behind him, casting shadows back into the darkness.

 "Oh my," the schoolteacher said.
-Granna Shimmer was lying right where Gleam had left her.
+Grandma Shimmer was lying right where Gleam had left her.
 The schoolteacher let go of the path string and knelt beside the old woman.